 The key things to remember about configuring permissions are:Permissions are additive.

-Additive permissions can get tricky.
-If you are restricting access for one group, you need to make sure that other groups also have the correct permissions.
-For example, if you set permissions on a project for a specific team ProjectX
+Additive permissions can get tricky when you are restricting access for one group.
+Consider whether other groups also have the correct permissions.
+For example, if you remove permissions for the ProjectX

-(logged-in-site users) group has read permissions, then Project X team members will also have read permissions on the project.Folders can inherit permissions.
+(logged-in-site users) group has read permissions, then Project X team members will also have read permissions when they are signed in.

 In a study, the exception to this pattern is that dataset-level permissions are not additive but will override folder-level permissions for datasets

 In general, only site admins automatically receive permissions to access newly-created folders.
 However, default permissions settings have one exception.
 In the case where the folder